jorge-martinez-gil/culturomics/README.md

 # Culturomics

+Our research work has revealed that appropriately comparing the occurrence patterns of words in some periods of human literature can help us to accurately determine the semantic similarity between these words by means of computers without requiring human intervention.

 This is the source code from the paper:

 Jorge Martinez-Gil, Mario Pichler, Alejandra Lorena Paoletti: Looking for the Best Historical Window for Assessing Semantic Similarity Using Human Literature.
 EDBT/ICDT Workshops 2016. [[Link]](https://ceur-ws.org/Vol-1558/paper29.pdf)